Zoo Interchange FAQ's

 Construction will continue through 2018 because of the size and complexity of the project.
 In addition to the complete reconstruction of the I-894, US 45, and I-94 approaches and the interchange core as a four level system interchange, the project also includes improvements to service interchanges at North Avenue, Watertown Plank Road, Bluemound Road, 84th Street, HWY 100, and Greenfield Avenue, as well as major arterials HWY 100, Glenview Avenue, and Watertown Plank Road.
 Construction on the major arterials is scheduled to occur from 2013 through 2014 so that those routes will be able to efficiently handle diverted and detoured traffic once the core reconstruction begins.
 The core reconstruction is scheduled to take place from 2015 through 2017, and then the north leg of the interchange (US 45) is scheduled to be completed by the end of 2018.

 All closures can be found here.
 The closures are populated into the website through WisDOT's Lane Closure System (LCS).
 The closure's start and end time, location, type, and description are all provided so you can safely plan your trip.
 You can also search for future closures on the website.
 Please note that planned future closures are full closures and do not include short-term lane or nightly closures.
 In addition, closure information can also be found in the Latest Traffic Report article, which is updated weekly.
 Project articles are posted on the website as well to inform the public of lane and ramp closures.
 If any work requires a full freeway closure, lane closure, and/or ramp closure, detour routes are posted with the article to assist the public with avoiding the construction.
-Detour information can also be found on the each project page listed to the left of the homepage.
+Detour information can also be found on the each project page listed in the Newsroom on the homepage.

 - Overview of Zoo Interchange Final Design